-Travellers should be aware that significant dates, anniversaries, religious festivals and political events (such as elections) are considered symbolic by terrorists and have been used in the past to mount attacks.
+Take particular care at holiday or religious festivals or observances on significant dates and anniversaries, and during political events (such as elections).
+These may be considered symbolic by terrorists and have been used in the past to mount attacks.
+Dates of significance include New Years Eve, Easter, Ramadan, Christmas and national days (eg. Bastille Day).
 Terrorists have also conducted attacks in response to broader international political or social developments, such as the release of films and cartoons considered to be offensive.

-- research your proposed destination before you book, such as by regularly checking the country travel advice and
+- Research your proposed destination before you book, such as by regularly checking the country travel advice and subscribing for updates.

-- ensure your itinerary does not include any areas where the travel advisory advises against travel; this may also include border areas or other locations within an otherwise low-risk country:
+- Take our travel advice seriously, including where we advise against travel.
+This may also include border areas or other locations within an otherwise low-risk country:

 - consider if you need to be travelling to areas assessed as 'reconsider your need to travel' or, if you persist, take additional precautions;

-- be vigilant in public areas and places that attract foreigners and Westerners, such as embassies, hotels, restaurants, bars, nightclubs and identifiably Western interests:
+- Be alert in public areas and places that attract foreigners and Westerners, such as embassies, hotels, restaurants, bars, nightclubs and identifiably Western interests: